1.1. The following definitions and rules of interpretation apply in these Standard Terms:

 10.2.1. another supplier on whom we are reliant to supply the Services delays or refuses the supply of an electronic communications service to us and no alternative service is reasonably available at reasonable cost; or

 10.2.2. legal or regulatory restrictions are imposed that prevent us from supplying the Services.

 10.3.
 If any of the events detailed in clauses 10.1 or 10.2 materially affects the performance of the Contract and continues for more than three months, then either Party may terminate the Contract immediately in (in respect of some or all of the Services) by providing written notice to the other.

 11.1.
-Nothing in these Terms in any way excludes or restricts our liability for negligence causing death or personal injury, for fraudulent misrepresentation or for anything which may not be validly restricted under English Law.
+Nothing in these Standard Terms in any way excludes or restricts our liability for negligence causing death or personal injury, for fraudulent misrepresentation or for anything which may not be validly restricted under English Law.
 Your statutory rights are unaffected.

 11.2.
-For any one event or a series of events, our maximum liability in contract, tort (including negligence) or otherwise under or in connection with these Terms, is limited as follows:
+For any one event or a series of events, our maximum liability in contract, tort (including negligence) or otherwise under or in connection with these Standard Terms, is limited as follows:

 11.2.2. in the case of Services, to 125% of the Charges for the relevant Services (excluding VAT) during the duration of the event(s) complained of.